052223-java-angular/Rey-P1-Backend/README.md

 - Giving user random Pokemon name and stats
 - Have a Pokemon Model that translates API data to usable data
 - Leaderboard that can see various information from users
+- Win/Losing a game reflects on the User stats
+- Pokemon Typing allows users to deal more or less damage to another Pokemon
+- Allow user to change password

 ## Stretch Goals

-- Implementing Pokemon typing and its downsides and upsides against other Pokemon
-- Allowing user to change password
 - Adding an admin role that can add, remove, or modify Pokemon API interpretations
 - Add multiplayer with another player